 Remote work is growing in popularity.
 Every remote employee should create two forms of authentication to log in to work-related websites and portals.
 This includes employee logins during off-hours.
 Employees on alternate schedules need access to your servers, but using MFA ensures additional security during remote or off-hours work.

 Pro tip: Limit access to payroll and personnel records to the people who need them to do their jobs.
 Review and update access regularly.

 3. Require Identification For Data Changes

 How do you make changes to employee information or payroll?
 You need to review your policies and procedures to ensure they’re safe and effective.
 Don’t respond to an email or call the number provided in the email.
 Call the employee using the number in your internal employee directory.

 This simple step should be the first line of defense.
 It almost takes human error out of the equation.
 If employees have to provide identification to change their direct deposit or banking information, it’s more challenging to access for would-be cybercriminals.

 You’ll need to ensure your company’s payroll procedures and policies aren’t available to the public and that employees never share details.
 For easy verification, you can talk to employees in person, by calling them or using instant message.

 Avoiding Payroll Diversion Fraud

-By following the four tips outlined above, you should be able to avoid the struggles associated with falling prey to payroll diversion fraud.
+By following the three tips outlined above, you should be able to avoid the struggles associated with falling prey to payroll diversion fraud.
 Education and technology are your best defenses against this type of scam.
 Ensure you are using everything at your disposal to keep your employees’ data safe.